 Whenever NF/AF wants to retrieve data related to one or several UEs, it provides in an authorization request to a user consent authorization function (UCA NF) a list of UEs, for which the user consent is wanted.
 The UCA NF contacts the UDM/UDR to gain information about which UEs give their user consent, and which do not.
 This information can then also be re-used by UCA NF for other requests.

-UCA NF creates an authoriation token including the list of allowed UE identities.
+The UCA NF creates auser consent authoriation token including the list of allowed UE identities.
 This token is created in addition to the OAuth2.0 token that the NF needs to request from NRF.

 The UCA NF sends in a signed response the user consent related authorization token which includes the list of UEs, for which data collection was authorized.
 With this token (and the OAuth2.0 token for authorizing for the service), the NF/AF requests another NF to provide data about the UE.

-NFp can validate both tokens before providing any data.
+NFp validates both tokens before providing any data.

 The UCA NF has the history of NFs/AFs that collected UE consent.
 This allows for sending centrally notifications of updates or revocations to those NFs that requested UE consent before.
-To keep track, the UCA needs to either subscribe for notifications from UDM once user consent was collected about a UE, or regularly check itself to keep an up to date list.
+To keep an up-to-date list, the UCA needs to either subscribe for notifications from UDM once user consent was collected about a UE, or regularly check the UDM.

 6.5.1 Evaluation